Create an Automatic Reply in Outlook

 OUTLOOK DESKTOP:

 To set an automatic reply in the desktop version of Outlook, go to Files → Automatic reply.
-As in the web version you can choose intervals for when replies should be sent.
+As in the web version, you can choose intervals for when replies should be sent.

 Note that when you set an automatic reply for out-of-office, this will be reflected in Teams as well.
-The benefit is you only need to set your out-of-office in one place.
+The benefit is that you only need to set your out-of-office in one place.

 Conclusion

-Setting an automatic reply, regardless of which version of Outlook you use isn’t difficult.
+Setting an automatic reply, regardless of which version of Outlook you use, isn’t difficult.
 It can be a useful tool for you if you are out of the office and need to communicate this to people.

 Are you using automatic replies already, or do you feel better equipped to try this out?